 Most of the trails described above are likely to be well-traveled, and you should be able to follow the footsteps of fellow hikers to navigate.
 That being said, way-finding in the snow can be challenging, and trail conditions can change quickly.
 Make sure to pay close attention that you are following the right tracks, as it’s easy to follow someone’s random detour without realizing it.
 Also, bring a map or-even better-bring your phone to navigate using GPS.
-Check out our tips for navigation in this post.
-(This post discusses navigation along the TMB, but the same principles can be applied to any trail).
-Finally, new snow can rapidly cover your tracks and make it very difficult to find your way back to your car, so make sure to watch the weather closely and turn around if you’re in doubt.

 What to Pack

 You can rent snowshoes from your local outdoor retailer or in Estes Park (although it’s typically a little more expensive near the park).
 Alternatively, you can buy a pair of good quality snowshoes for under $200 (and much less if you get them used).
-We love local producer Cresent Moon as well as MSR’s high quality options.
+We love local producer Crescent Moon as well as MSR’s high quality options.

 Make sure to dress in layers, as your body temperature and the outside conditions can vary greatly throughout the course of your trek.
-Start with a good baselayer, and then add or subtract additional layers underneath your outer jacket.
+Start with a good base layer, and then add or subtract additional layers underneath your outer jacket.
 We are obsessed with Merino wool these days, and this Smartwool shirt makes a perfect base.

-In terms of footwear, waterproof snowboots are ideal, but you can also make it work with hiking boots and gaiters.
+In terms of footwear, waterproof snow boots are ideal, but you can also make it work with hiking boots and gaiters.
 A good pair of lightweight, yet toasty wool socks like these ones will certainly keep your feet happy.